 • Outreach and promotion

-LMSW, LMHC, MPH or equivalent is required.
-Experience working with families and individuals with histories of trauma and abuse; and an understanding of the complexities of domestic violence, child abuse and neglect, the child welfare process, and mental health and substance abuse issues is essential.
+MSW, MHC, MPH or equivalent preferred.
+Bachelor’s degree required plus 8-10 years of relevant experience.
+Experience teaching or providing workshops for youth; working with families and youth with histories of trauma and abuse; and an understanding of the complexities of domestic violence, child abuse and neglect and the child welfare process is essential.